tammyip/front-end-EasyCook/README.md

 # Project Description
 This web application lets an user search for recipes and make a daily meal plan based on the user's daily target calorie intake.
-Once looged in on the app via Facebook, an user can share a recipe to Facebook, and can also save and remove a recipe to Favorites in the database.
+Once logged in on the app via Facebook, an user can share a recipe to Facebook, and can also save and remove a recipe to Favorites in the database.
 The user can also create meal plans for special occasions and add recipes to the plans.

 ### Deployed version on AWS Amplify
 https://master.d245vfkxehebea.amplifyapp.com/

 ### Github Repo's
 Frontend: https://github.com/tammyip/front-end-EasyCook/tree/master

 Backend: https://github.com/tammyip/back-end-EasyCook/tree/main

 ### Setup